 Add 3/64 tsp of Red Cabbage Powder and stir to mix.

-Cute little measureing spoons are used to measure one scoop of 1/64 tsp and one scoop of 1/32 tsp.
+(This is pre-measured and ready to use in the hamper, but for future use, this powder can be purchased on Amazon, as well as cute little measuring spoons are used to measure one scoop of 1/64 tsp and one scoop of 1/32 tsp.)

 There is one pouch labeled with this tag, and it’s a blue and yellow palm tree print.
 There is a bottle inside and a note.

 You should genuinely follow the instructions to add one ounce of NaOH solution to a rum drink and two ounce to a Seedlip drink.
 The alkaline ions will be largely canceled out by the next ingredient.
 If you have spilled the 1000ppm solution, don’t panic.
 It’s quite diluted for your safety.
 If some as been spilled on skin, wash it thoroughly with water and/or rinse with Vinegar and then water.